Why Take a Proactive Approach Towards Cybersecurity?

 Proactive vs. Reactive Strategies

-A proactive cybersecurity strategy is about acting and preventing any attack before it occurs.
+Meanwhile, a proactive cybersecurity strategy is about acting and preventing any attack before it occurs.

 Benefits of Proactive Security Strategies